zinic/crawl/core.md

 Grabbing a target removes the character's threat, meaning that they may not act on opportunity until they break from the grab.

-A grab is a standard attack that costs 1 action point.
+A grab is a standard attack that costs 1 energy point.

 #### Grapple